marijnh/Eloquent-JavaScript/16_game.md

 The task ahead is to display such levels on the screen and to model time and motion inside them.

-## Encapsulation as a burden

-{{index "programming style", "program size", complexity}}

-Most of the code in this chapter does not worry about ((encapsulation)) very much for two reasons.
-First, encapsulation takes extra effort.
-It makes programs bigger and requires additional concepts and interfaces to be introduced.
-Since there is only so much code you can throw at a reader before their eyes glaze over, I've made an effort to keep the program small.

-{{index [interface, design]}}

-Second, the various elements in this game are so closely tied together that if the behavior of one of them changed, it is unlikely that any of the others would be able to stay the same.
-Interfaces between the elements would end up encoding a lot of assumptions about the way the game works.
-This makes them a lot less effective—whenever you change one part of the system, you still have to worry about the way it impacts the other parts because their interfaces wouldn't cover the new situation.

-Some _((cutting point))s_ in a system lend themselves well to separation through rigorous interfaces, but others don't.
-Trying to encapsulate something that isn't a suitable boundary is a sure way to waste a lot of energy.
-When you are making this mistake, you'll usually notice that your interfaces are getting awkwardly large and detailed and that they need to be changed often, as the program evolves.

-{{index graphics, encapsulation, graphics}}

-There is one thing that we _will_ encapsulate, and that is the ((drawing)) subsystem.
-The reason for this is that we'll ((display)) the same game in a different way in the [next chapter](canvas#canvasdisplay).
-By putting the drawing behind an interface, we can load the same game program there and plug in a new display ((module)).

 {{id domdisplay}}

 ## Drawing

-{{index "DOMDisplay class", [DOM, graphics]}}
+{{index graphics, encapsulation, "DOMDisplay class", [DOM, graphics]}}

+In the [next chapter](canvas#canvasdisplay), we'll ((display)) the same game in a different way.
+To make that possible, we put the drawing logic behind an interface, and pass it to the game as an argument.
+That way, we can use the same game program with different new display ((module))s.

-The encapsulation of the ((drawing)) code is done by defining a _((display))_ object, which displays a given ((level)) and state.
-The display type we define in this chapter is called `DOMDisplay` because it uses DOM elements to show the level.
+A game display object draws a given ((level)) and state.
+We pass its constructor to the game to allow it to be replaced.
+The display class we define in this chapter is called `DOMDisplay` because it uses DOM elements to show the level.

 {{index "style attribute", CSS}}